 Dementia is a general term used to describe a range of illnesses with different symptoms that affect the brain.
 There are many kinds of dementia but the most common are Alzheimer's disease and Vascular Dementia.
 What all types of dementia have in common is that they damage brain cells, so that the brain cannot work as well as it should.

 However, a healthy lifestyle may reduce your risk of developing dementia, so keep your body healthy by eating well, being active, keeping a healthy weight and watching your blood pressure and cholesterol.
 Also don’t forget stress and anxiety, depression, lack of sleep and the side effects of some medicines can affect your memory.

 You should seek advice if you have symptoms such as:

-On Monday 3 April 2017 a new service launched that will provide practical information for those curious or concerned about Dementia, along with support for people living with Dementia, their carers and healthcare professionals in Suffolk.
+Dementia Together is a local service that aims to provide practical information for those curious or concerned about Dementia, along with support for people living with Dementia, their carers and healthcare professionals in Suffolk.